JamesTsay-12/blog-site/_posts/2025-07-28-Stock-picking-Is-it-A-Fool's-Errand.md

 I’ve long been hesitant to invest in actively managed funds because I noticed many of their stock picks were misaligned with my expectations as someone working in the biotech industry.
 I had some overconfidence that I was great stock picker by my own initial good results in 2021, but then later took huge losses on stocks I invested in—such as Moderna and BioNTech—due to underestimating macroeconomic and geopolitical headwinds.
 This lesson gave me a great deal of humility -  fortunately some of my computer-related tech stock picks made up for this difference (an area I knew much less about).

 Still, I’ve seen individuals in the tech space achieve exceptional returns by identifying transformative products and trends early.
+I think many of us know "that person" who keeps bragging about their early Apple and Bitcoin picks and are doing very well now!
 That got me thinking: is there such a thing as an insider advantage for public-market investing?

 ---